Environmental management plan

 Aerosols, dielectric degreasers, solvents

-Dermatitis, effects on the CNS, affects the liver, possible cancerous, bioaccumulative
+Dermatitis, effects on the CNS, affects the liver, possible carcinogen, bioaccumulative

 Aerosols, dielectric degreasers, solvents

-Dermatitis, effects on the CNS, affects the liver, possible cancerous, bioaccumulative
+Dermatitis, effects on the CNS, affects the liver, possible carcinogen, bioaccumulative

 Carcinogenic, CNS effects, toxic to aquatic organisms